 6. Let Your Apartment Enjoy Its Five Seconds of Fame

 Movie producers are always looking for interesting and diverse sets for their films.
 Whether you live in a sprawling manor or a humble apartment in the hood, it might be just what film directors are after.
 Yes, your house will be chaotic until the scene is shot, but it’s a good (and fun) way to make some spare cash.

 Though production companies generally like to work with owners instead of renters, it still might be possible, especially if you live in an area where the film industry is booming, like Atlanta, Georgia.

 7. Sell Some Stuff

 Is everything in your apartment really worth keeping, or have you just been too lazy to get rid of it?
-You probably have tons of cash hidden in your rooms and you can tap into that potential by having a yard sale or selling things online via outlets like CraigsList, Let Go, and Offer Up.
+You probably have tons of cash hidden in your rooms and you can tap into that potential by having a yard sale or selling things online via one of the many selling apps.